|

 The fact that camera manufacturers have developed proprietary recording devices such as flash cards, hard drives and in-camera DVD recorders that you know little about.

-Ask and see if we can help over the phone.
+When you call VideOccasions at 425-641-4811, ask and see if we can help over the phone.
 We're always glad to do this, at no cost to you.
 A single phone call may solve all your problems.

 However, if we can't do it together over the phone, you'll need to bring VideOccasions: